8ctopus/garmin-static-apnea/README.md

 A program for Garmin watches.
 The “Apnea-Static-Timer" is a simple timer and stopwatch for training apnea statics.
 It is written in “Monkey C" a language specially developed for Garmin watches.

+This project is a fork of the [original application from Max Stransky](https://gitlab.com/ApnoeMax/apnoe-statik-timer).

 ## Installation of development environment

 ### install SDK manager